-A user of the PADI design system creating an assessment begins with a relatively unstructured conceptual assessment argument, generally in terms of the elements or processes of particular, familiar, kinds of assessments-a notion of the knowledge, skills and abilities they want to measure, for example, the observations they want to collect, or features of the tasks the user think may be relevant, and a query of the following form:
+A user of the PADI design system creating an assessment template may begin with a relatively unstructured conceptual assessment argument, generally in terms of the elements or processes of particular, familiar, kinds of assessments.
+For example, they may have a notion of the KSAs they want to measure, the observations they want to collect, or features of the tasks the user think may be relevant.
+Users seek to determine what assessment can optimally elicit evidence about students' knowledge, skill, or ability in some area.